Ace007-0/Gmail-AI-Reply-/README.md

 ### 📢 **Contributions & Feedback**

-We welcome contributions!
+& yes !!!
 Feel free to open issues or submit pull requests.
-If you have feedback or feature requests, let us know.
+If you have feedback or feature requests, let me know.

 🔗 **Happy Emailing with AI!**